leonplanken/robust-rail-evaluator/README.md

 ```

 ### Build with setuptools
-You can build cTORS and the pyTORS library with the following command.
+You can build evaluator and the pyTORS library with the following command.
 ```sh
 mkdir build
 python setup.py build
 python setup.py install
 ```

-### Compile cTORS from C++ source
+### Compile the evaluator from C++ source
 In the source directory execute the following commands:
 **Don't forget to specify** the `-DCONDA_ENV="path/to/conda_env"`
 ```bash